 Nora has also had a strong connection to Duquesne for many years.
 She returned in 2007 to work as an Administrative Assistant in the Department of English and Theater Arts and, in this role, one of the things Nora enjoyed most was promoting the study abroad opportunities to students and sharing her own experience with them.
 During the nearly ten years that Nora worked in the department, she also obtained her MBA from Duquesne's Donahue Graduate School of Business.

 Nora acquired dual Irish and American citizenship in 2016 and took over the position of Director for Duquesne in Dublin in Spring 2017.
-Beginning in Fall 2017, Nora will begin teaching "Intercultural Awareness and Exploration" at the Dublin campus and is looking forward to working with students to give them a better understanding and appreciation for Ireland and its culture.
+In Fall 2017, Nora began teaching "Intercultural Awareness and Exploration" at the Dublin campus and enjoys working with students to give them a better understanding and appreciation for Ireland and its culture.

 Assistant Resident Director, Duquesne in Dublin

 B.S., Health Sciences, Duquesne University

 Cassie is a 2016 graduate of Duquesne University's Rangos School of Health Sciences with a degree in Health Sciences and a double minor in Information Systems Management and Sociology.
 Before serving as the Duquesne in Dublin ARD, Cassie spent her Spring 2014 semester at Duquesne in Dublin while living in St. Michael's House.
 She is currently pursuing her Master's in International Public Health at University College of Dublin.

 Academic Director, Boston College Ireland

 Duquesne in Dublin Professor, Ireland Uncovered